ake-viox/NagaLayoutForce/README.md

 A World of Warcraft addon that automatically inverts all 8 action bars to a Naga-style layout by default.

-Created with inspiration of ActionBarButtonGrowthDirection addon.
+Created from ActionBarButtonGrowthDirection addon.
 However that only sets actionbar 1 inverted without editing the .lua / savedvariables.
 I prefer all or nothing on install.

 ## Features